 \subsection{Limited effectiveness in size extrapolation for cross-chemistry generalised policy (Experiment-3)}

-A model that can generalise among many different alloy elements and extrapolate to different sized NP can essentially be used to build foundational NP structures solvers that can be deployed across all elements and NP sizes.
+A model that can generalize among many different alloy elements and extrapolate to different sized NP can essentially be used to build foundational NP structures solvers that can be deployed across all elements and NP sizes.

-\paragraph{Training}To test the possibility of achieving multi-element generalisation and size extrapolation jointly, we added a second bimetallic chemistry during training and checked for robustness and transferability.
-We trained on both Ag--Au and Pt--Ni for NP sized $N\in\{55,147,561\}$, while excluding $N=309$, and the policy was evaluated on the eight Ag--Au 309-atom NP as in the previous two experiments.
+\paragraph{Training}To test the possibility of achieving multi-element generalization and size extrapolation jointly, we added a second bimetallic chemistry during training and checked for robustness and transferability.
+We trained on both Ag--Au and Pt--Ni for NP sized $N\in\{55,147,561\}$, while \textit{excluding} $N=309$, and the policy was evaluated on the eight Ag--Au 309-atom NP as in the previous two experiments.
 We show training curves in Figure \ref{fig:training_curves_exp3} in Appendix \ref{app:training_curves}. \paragraph{Results} Introducing Pt-Ni and Ag-Au together in training makes the policy less reliable in finding the optimal structure of unseen 309-atom NPs.
-Energies of the final optimised structure proposed by this policy trend are noticeably higher than those of experiments 1 or 2 (Fig.~\ref{fig:delta_overlay}).
-On average, the mean energy of optimised structures increases by $\approx 0.21$~eV between systems, with the largest deviations observed for \textit{ico-5} and \textit{ico-6}.
-Even considering the most stable optimised structure from each system, the optimised energy increases by $\approx 0.16$~eV.
-Some systems remain less affected (e.g., \textit{ico-8}), but the optimised NP energy is consistently worse than Exp1 and therefore overall is unreliable for optimisation of the NP structure.
+Energies of the final optimized structure proposed by this policy trend are noticeably higher than those of experiments 1 or 2 (Figure ~\ref{fig:delta_overlay}).
+On average, the mean energy of optimized structures increases by $\approx 0.21$~eV between systems, with the largest deviations observed for \textit{ico-5} and \textit{ico-6}.
+Even considering the most stable optimized structure from each system, the optimized energy increases by $\approx 0.16$~eV.
+Some systems remain less affected (e.g., \textit{ico-8}), but the optimized NP energy is consistently worse than in experiment 1 and is therefore unreliable for optimization of the NP structure.
 This points to a chemistry-induced distribution shift: mixing chemistries with distinct ordering energetics biases the policy away from Ag-Au motifs that were optimal in experiment 1.
 For PtNi nanoparticles, the jointly trained policy recovers chemically sensible orderings that agree qualitatively with prior literature \citep{cardona2023structural}, in particular the Pt-rich outer shell, although some discrepancies remain in the inner-shell arrangement.
 In particular, the RL framework reproduces key characteristics of the \ch{Ni113Pt196} and \ch{Ni419Pt50} nanoparticles reported previously \citep{han2022unfolding}, especially for the outer shells, where the Pt-rich surface structure is recovered correctly.
 The main discrepancies appear in the inner shells (Figure \ref{fig:PtNi}).